jglev/r-timelog/README.md

 ```

-You can then call the script from a shell with `Rscript timelog.R path/to/log-file.yaml`
+You can then call the script from a shell with `Rscript timelog.R path/to/log-file.yaml` for a day-by-day table, or `Rscript timelog.R path/to/log-file.yaml true` for a summary table.

 ## Developing

 1. In RStudio, open `timelog.Rproj`
-2. Run `packrat::on()`
+2. Run `packrat::on()`.
 3. Edit any files necessary for the work.
 4. If you install packages, run `packrat::snapshot()`.
 5. If you need to update documentation, run `devtools::document()`.